(855) 575-6376

 What Is Secondary Asbestos Exposure?

 Secondary asbestos exposure occurs when someone comes into indirect contact with asbestos fibers, often through a family member or friend who works with asbestos-containing materials.
 This type of exposure can happen when a worker brings asbestos fibers home on their clothing, hair, or equipment, and then shares a living space with others.
 Secondary asbestos exposure is also known as secondhand, domestic, or household exposure.
-Unlike primary asbestos exposure, which happens directly at the workplace, secondary exposure can affect anyone living in the same household, making it a hidden and insidious risk.
+Unlike primary asbestos exposure, which happens directly at the workplace, secondary asbestos exposure can affect anyone living in the same household, making it a hidden and insidious risk.

 Second-hand asbestos exposure—also referred to as passive asbestos exposure, secondary asbestos exposure, and take-home asbestos exposure—most often affects spouses and children of those who worked in occupations with high asbestos exposure risk.
-Secondary exposure to asbestos can lead to serious health issues, including mesothelioma and lung cancer, particularly for family members of workers in high-risk occupations.
+Secondary asbestos exposure can lead to serious health issues, including mesothelioma and lung cancer, particularly for family members of workers in high-risk occupations.

 Families of individuals who worked in the following industries between the 1940s and the 1980s may be especially vulnerable to second-hand asbestos exposure: